armanicdev/Cleanify/README.md

 ## Contributing 🤝

 Fork the repository and create a pull request if you'd like to contribute.
-We especially welcome contributions related to Firefox compatibility.

 ## Issues and Support ❓

 For problems or questions, please [open an issue](https://github.com/armanicdev/Cleanify/issues).
-We appreciate feedback on Firefox compatibility as well!